Skip to main content

 You're hearing the voice of systems that profit from your misfiring.
 Systems that dismantled the cultural technologies that used to prevent exactly this.
 Systems that spend billions to make their extraction feel like your nature.

 The carbon footprint wasn't science.
 It was BP.
 The litterbug wasn't environmentalism.
 It was the plastics industry.
 The tragedy of the commons wasn't research.
 It was privatization propaganda.
-The naturally greedy human wasn't evolutionary psychology.
-It was ExxonMobil's think tank budget.
+The "naturally greedy human" wasn't evolutionary psychology.
+It was funded by think tank budgets sustained by fossil fuel revenue.

 We built mechanisms to prevent accumulation across cultures and millennia.
 Then we built systems that required accumulation.
 Then those systems built the story that we'd always been this way.
 That the long history of egalitarian mechanisms didn't count.
 That the alternatives were naive.
 That this is just who we are.